lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-node_id | string | / The public key of the node at the start of the channel. chan_id | uint64 | / The unique identifier of the channel.
-fee_base_msat | int64 | / The base fee of the channel denominated in millisatoshis.
+node_id | string | / The public key of the node at the start of the channel. chan_id | string | / The unique identifier of the channel. fee_base_msat | int64 | / The base fee of the channel denominated in millisatoshis.
 fee_proportional_millionths | int64 | * The fee rate of the channel for sending one satoshi across it denominated in millionths of a satoshi. cltv_expiry_delta | int64 | / The time-lock delta of the channel.